yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 colleagues helped me participate in or complete a few useful and impactful projects which benefited quite a number of Microsoft customers on their data science problems.
-Below I just summarize a selected list of such projects which are open sourced (yes we did open-source development even if Microsoft aquired GitHub!).
+Below I just summarize a selected list of such projects which are open sourced (yes we did open-source software development even if Microsoft aquired GitHub!).

 * [Azure/AzureDSVM](https://github.com/Azure/AzureDSVM).
 This was the first
   "product" I developed at Microsoft - it is an R package for operating Azure